Embracing Mistakes as Learning Opportunities: A Tech Manager's Guide to Growth

 Week 2: Team Engagement

-• Day 8-10: Host a company-wide “Failure Wake” where teams share recent mistakes and lessons.
+• Day 8-10: Host a company-wide "Failure Wake" where teams share mistakes and lessons.

-• Day 11-14: Work with HR to revise performance reviews to include “lessons learned from mistakes” as a positive metric.
+• Day 11-14: Revise performance reviews to include "lessons learned from mistakes."

 Week 3: Systems and Processes

-• Day 15-18: Implement a “Mistake of the Month” feature in your company newsletter, highlighting valuable lessons.
+• Day 15-18: Implement a "Mistake of the Month" feature in your company newsletter.

 Week 4: Culture Shift

-• Day 26-28: Host a workshop on “The Art of the Productive Mistake” for all employees.
+• Day 26-28: Host a workshop on "The Art of the Productive Mistake."

 • Day 29-30: Reflect on changes and plan for ongoing implementation.